MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

 - [ ] C. Reliability and Safety `This is incorrect because reliability and safety focus on ensuring that AI systems work as intended and minimize risks.`
 - [x] D. Privacy and Security `This is the correct answer because privacy and security involve protecting user data and ensuring that information is kept confidential.`

-## Q: Matching AI Workloads with Descriptions
+## Q13: Matching AI Workloads with Descriptions

 > Match each AI workload type with its corresponding description.